 If you edit an entry, a check box will appear on the right of the entry.
 Click the check box to apply your changes.
-For more information, see Icons and buttons on page 23.

-Click 🗗 Export to export your whitelist to the file system.
+Click 🕩 Export to export your whitelist to the file system.
 Click 📲 Import to import a whitelist.